Semester Abroad in Canterbury, England

 Americans with Disabilities Act Statement

-Students with documentable disabilities as addressed by the Americans with Disabilities Act may register proper documentation with the Office of Student Services.
-The Student Services Office will then notify appropriate instructors of suggested official accommodations.
+Students with documentable disabilities as addressed by the Americans with Disabilities Act may register proper documentation with the Office of Student Affairs.
+The Student Affairs Office will then notify appropriate instructors of suggested official accommodations.
 Students may also wish to personally inform their instructors of their particular disabilities.